livechat/livechat-public-docs/site/content/agent-app-widgets/introduction.md

 # Introduction

-There are several ways to extend the integration interface of the **LiveChat Agent App**.
+There are several ways to extend the **LiveChat Agent App** interface.
 The most common one makes use of widgets. **Agent App Widgets** are web applications loaded inside the LiveChat Agent App.
+They can use the JavaScript SDK to communicate with the Agent App.

 Such a solution allows for interactions between widgets and agents (people chatting with customers).
 For example, agents could benefit from analytics, collected and displayed by a widget.

 <img src="../assets/images/agent-app-widget-sample.png" width="600" style="margin-top: 20px;max-width: 100%;"/>

 Typically, widgets are displayed in the right sidebar, as a part of the **Details** section.
 This is not the only possible placement for widgets, though.
-Other placement options include **Settings** and [Fullscreen Apps](#sample-apps).
+Other placement options include **Settings** and [Fullscreen Apps](#fullscreen-apps).